Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 Frequently Asked Questions

-There’s no fixed schedule—it depends on your environment.
+There’s no fixed schedule — it depends on your environment.
 Use the finger test: water only when the top inch of soil feels dry.
-This typically means every 7-10 days in summer and every 2-3 weeks in winter, but always check first rather than watering on autopilot.
+That typically works out to every 7–10 days in summer and every 2–3 weeks in winter, but always check first rather than watering on autopilot.
+Just as important as frequency is using filtered, distilled, or rainwater instead of tap water.

 Why are my Calathea leaves turning brown on the edges?

-Brown, crispy edges are almost always a humidity issue or a water quality issue.
-Your Calathea needs 50%+ humidity (most homes are 30-40%), and tap water minerals can build up in the soil.
-Get a humidifier and switch to filtered or distilled water—these two changes usually solve the problem.
+Brown, crispy edges are almost always a humidity or water-quality issue.
+Calathea needs 50%+ humidity (most homes sit at 30–40%), and tap water minerals build up in the soil.
+Get a humidifier and switch to filtered or distilled water — these two changes usually solve the problem.

 Can I use tap water for my Calathea?

 It’s not recommended.
-Tap water contains chlorine, fluoride, and minerals that accumulate in the soil and cause brown leaf tips.
-Use filtered water, distilled water, or at minimum, let tap water sit out for 24 hours before using (though minerals will remain).
+Tap water contains chlorine, fluoride, and minerals that accumulate in the soil and cause brown leaf tips — Clemson and Michigan State Extension both note the Marantaceae family’s fluoride sensitivity.
+Use filtered water, distilled water, or rainwater.
+Letting tap water sit out overnight removes some chlorine but not the fluoride.

 Start Your Calathea Journey Today